 To begin, download and install the following drivers: Microsoft DirectX runtime, Microsoft Visual C++ 2010 Redistributable Package, Microsoft .NET Framework 4.5, Microsoft Visual C++ 2013 runtime, and Xbox 360 controller driver (only if you’re running anything other than Windows 10).

 Alternatively, plug the smaller end of the USB cable into the back of the PlayStation 3 controller, then connect the other, standard, end to an available USB port on the PC.
 Windows will then trigger several driver downloads.

-However, depending on your version of Windows it may not download them all causing issues further down the line.
+However, depending on your version of Windows, it may not download them all, causing issues further down the road.
 That’s why we recommend downloading them manually to be sure.

 - Connect the DualShock 3 controller to the PC via the mini-USB capable and turn it on by pressing the PlayStation button in the center of the controller.
 Then download the latest version of ScpToolkit, the open-source software that allows the controller to communicate with Windows.